SENSAAS/sensaas/README.md

 ## Information on the third-party program nsc

 nsc is used to efficiently generate point cloud of molecules.
 It is written in C and was developed by Frank Eisenhaber who kindly accepted its use in SENSAAS. **Please be advised that its use is strictly tied to SENSAAS and its code is released under the following [license](https://github.com/SENSAAS/sensaas/License_NSC.txt)**.
-We recommend the use of nsc program but if this license is an issue then, please contact us or F. Eisenhaber (the Bioinformatics Institute (BII) A*STAR).
+We recommend the use of nsc program but if this license is an issue then, please contact us or F. Eisenhaber (Bioinformatics Institute A*STAR).

 References :